notigorwastaken/lrclib-api/README.md

 **lrclib-api** is a TypeScript-based wrapper for the [lrclib.net](https://lrclib.net) API, designed to fetch song lyrics and metadata.
-It supports both plain and synchronized lyrics, providing a simple and type-safe interface for integration with your music applications.
+It supports both plain and synchronized lyrics, providing a simple and efficient way to access lyrics data.

----

 ## Features